cncf/tag-app-delivery/operator-wg/whitepaper-community-review/README.md

 The Operator pattern consists of three components:

-* The application or infrastructure that we want to manage in a declarative way.
+* The application or infrastructure that we want to manage.
 * A domain specific language that enables the user to specify the desired state of the application in a declarative way.
 * A controller that runs continuously:
   * Reads and is aware of the state.